-Now in our 9th successful year of operation, Bangkok Counselling Service continues to grow.
-Having closed the Kasemkij office and opened a second therapy room at Sala Som thus bringing the team and all administration to one locaton.
-Sala Som remains a comfortable safe space away for the Bangkok noise yet located in the heart of the city and minutes away from the BTS and MRT stations.
+Now in our 10th successful year of operation, Bangkok Counselling Service continues to grow.
+Sala Som is a comfortable safe space tucked away behind Empire Tower in the heart of the city and minutes away from the Chong Nosi BTS and BRT stations.
 Click here to open a map showing our location.

-Bangkok Counselling Service launched the Young Peoples Wellbeing Project in April 2012 set up and designed to meet the needs of young people aged 11 - 18 years.
+Bangkok Counselling Service launched our Young Peoples Wellbeing Project in April 2012 set up and designed to meet the needs of young people aged 11 - 18 years.
 The project has 3 elements:

 1 to 1 support for young people aged 11 to 18 years.